The Age of Innocence (TV series): Production

+Development

 The series is adapted from Edith Wharton's 1920 novel of the same name.
 It is written by Emma Frost who is also showrunner and executive producer.
 Executive producer's also include Peter Chernin, Jenno Topping and Tracey Cook for Chernin Entertainment, Shannon Murphy and Pavlina Hatoupis.
 Murphy is directing the first three episodes, with Lisa Bruhlmann and Natalia Leite also directing.

+Casting

 The cast is led by Kristine Froseth, Ben Radcliffe, Camila Morrone and Margo Martindale, and also includes Fiona Glascott, Belinda Bromilow, Hayley Mills, Will Tudor, and Emma Shipp.